Audio Mastering with MasteringBOX

 Acoustic treatment is the final hurdle when it comes to perfect studio monitor setup.
 This is a topic that I have covered in detail in a full acoustic treatment article so I won’t delve too deep into it here.
 Essentially, without the perfectly designed space, your room is always going to have certain problem areas, regardless of where you place your monitors.
 This, unfortunately, means that no matter how many times you rearrange your space to get the perfect utilisation of the space, you probably won’t have quite achieved perfection.

-Room modes are a common problem in almost any space and reflective surfaces create imbalances in our perception of certain frequencies.
+Room modes are a common problem in almost any space, and reflective surfaces create imbalances in our perception of certain frequencies.
 This is where you’d want to start building in acoustic treatment.
-By using absorption and diffraction, you can eliminate the build up certain frequency ranges.
-This helps to reinforce the idea of a truly neutral monitor environment and makes for drastically improved mix quality.
+By using absorption and diffraction, you can eliminate the build-up of certain frequency ranges.
+This helps reinforce the idea of a truly neutral monitor environment and drastically improves mix quality.

 Acoustic foam

-The reason that I have left this section until the end is that this is where costs can start to get quite high.
-You can attempt to do the job yourself but the science of acoustics is something that you can do an entire degree on.
-It’s very technical and requires precise mathematics to combat.
-If you don’t want to shell out for acoustic treatment or you simply don’t have the space to build it in, at least following my previous tips will make for a much better setup and monitoring space.
+The reason I have left this section until the end is that this is where costs can start to get quite high.
+You can attempt to do the job yourself, but the science of acoustics is something you can study for an entire degree.
+It’s very technical and requires precise mathematics to address.
+If you don’t want to spend money on acoustic treatment or simply don’t have the space to build it in, at least following my previous tips will lead to a much better setup and monitoring space.

 Calibrating Your Studio Monitors